Saturday, March 31, 2018

 Shopping in Melbourne Central

-I love the headphones sitting onto of this guys head.
+I love the headphones sitting on top of this guy’s head.
 Okay, so that might only amuse me.
-I liked the hunk in black walking towards me too.

 Shopping in Melbourne Central.
-We were there to meet some girl from Ebay from whom Sam was buying another remote control robot.
+We were there to meet some girl from eBay from whom Sam was buying another remote control robot.

 Saturday, March 10, 2018